-Two master students, in Dubna University (from Kazakhstan) and in Taras Shevchenko University (in Kiev) have been supervised with this aim to prepare they for work in Lattice QCD.
+One student in Dubna University (from Kazakhstan) and one at Taras Shevchenko University in Kiev (Ukraina) have been supervised with this aim to prepare them for work in Lattice QCD :

-Results : One successful master thesis (Orinay Baidlaeva) and one successful bachelor degree (Oleksii Grinyuk), before they both got lost, unfortunately.
+- successful master thesis (Orinay Baidlaeva), - successful bachelor degree (Oleksii Grinyuk),

-Series of lectures in BLTP in Kiev in 2013.

-One Ukrainian colleague (Maksym Teslyk) was member of my sector No. 17 in BLTP (before he left Dubna because of the Russian-Ukrainian tensions).
+A series of lectures has been read in BLTP of National Academy of Sciences in Kiev during 2013 with the aim to attract more students.
+One Ukrainian colleague (Maksym Teslyk) became member of my sector No. 17 in BLTP (then he left Dubna again due to the Ukrainian-Russian crisis).
 I had introduced him into real-time lattice techniques.
-Finally, one new collaborator in Dubna : Anton Trunin (PhD 2014) Two publications resulting from his contributions to the "Strangeness in Quark Matter" Conference, Dubna 2015 :
+One successful newcomer in Dubna : Anton Trunin (PhD 2014) Two publications resulted from his contributions to the "Strangeness in Quark Matter" Conference, Dubna 2015 :